cuter-testing/cuter/README.md

 1. **Erlang/OTP**

-  Using a pre built package or binaries will not suffice if the library's modules have not been compiled with debug information.
+  Note that using a pre-built package or binaries will not suffice if the library's modules have not been compiled with debug information.
-  In which case, you will need to build and install Erlang/OTP from source.
+  In that case, you will need to build and install Erlang/OTP from source.

   Download the latest [Erlang/OTP source code](http://www.erlang.org/download.html) or clone the Erlang/OTP github repository:

         git clone https://github.com/erlang/otp.git

-  Then, follow the instructions in [INSTALL.md](https://github.com/erlang/otp/blob/maint/HOWTO/INSTALL.md) on building and installing Erlang/OTP.
+  Then follow the instructions in [INSTALL.md](https://github.com/erlang/otp/blob/maint/HOWTO/INSTALL.md) on building and installing Erlang/OTP.

 2. **Python 2.x**